SquishyWormBugs/Labs/Lab02/README.md

 - [Use branching logic in Microsoft Forms](https://support.microsoft.com/en-us/office/use-branching-logic-in-microsoft-forms-16634fda-eddb-44da-856d-6a8213f0d8bb)

-## :rocket: Exercise X: Deuglify your form
+## :rocket: Exercise 3: De-uglify your form

 If you're happy with the form, then you're good to go.
 Click **Collect responses** at the top to get the links, embed codes, QR codes, etc. and you're done!

 For the rest of us, let's take 2 more minutes and make it not ugly and generic.

-1. There are several style options available and more being added frequently including designs suggested by AI (lazers probably).
+1. There are several style options available and more being added frequently including designs suggested by AI (lasers probably).
 You can click the **Style** button to open the panel and see the options.
 Choose something nice and preview it.

     ![ai design](./assets/formsAIDesign.png)

 It's not perfect, so play around with it, but chances are you'll end up with a fancy looking form within just a few minutes.
-As we'll soon see, we can then leverage these programatically and trigger all sorts of fancy things!
+As we'll soon see, we can then leverage these programmatically and trigger all sorts of fancy things!

 #### :books: Resources